Sacro Monte di Andorno: The Sacro Monte

 The original building plan of the Sacro Monte is unknown.
 In 1661 three chapels already existed, while in 1700 was decided to build others along the mule track from Campiglia Cervo to the Sanctuary.
 Two chapels reported in the documents, representing the Visitation and the angel's announcement to Zechariah, were demolished to enlarge the road in the 20th century.

 The five chapels still preserved are the ones built along the mule track; today they are in bad conditions and are surrounded by a beechwood.
 The architecture of this chapels is very simple and both the terracotta statues and the frescos were made by local painters at the beginning of the 18th century.
-The chapels are a statement of the popular devotion to the heremits saints: the first one is devoted to Anthony the Great and Paul of Thebes, the second to Hilarion, the third to Jerome, the fourth to Onuphrius and the last one to Mary Magdalene.
+The chapels are a statement of the popular devotion to the hermit saints: the first one is devoted to Anthony the Great and Paul of Thebes, the second to Hilarion, the third to Jerome, the fourth to Onuphrius and the last one to Mary Magdalene.